hoanhan101/gray/_drafts/2020-05-25-design-data-intensive-apps.md

       - The most general topology is all-to-all where every leader sends its writes to every other leader.
 Other popular ones are circular and star topology.
       - A problem with circular and star topologies is that if one node fails, the path is broken, resulting in some nodes are not connected others.
       - Even though all-to-all topologies avoid a single point of failure, they can also have issues that some replications are faster and can overtake others.
 A technique called version vectors can be used to order these events correctly.
+  - Leaderless replication: client writes to several replicas or a coordinator node does this on behalf of the client.
+    - A failover does not exist in a leaderless replication.
+If a node is down, client writes to all available replicas in parallel, verify if they're successful and simply ignore the one unavailable replica.
+Read requests are also sent to several nodes in parallel to avoid stale values.
+    - To ensure all up-to-date data is copied to every replica, two often used mechanisms are read repair (make requests to several nodes in parallel and detect stale values using versioning), anti-entropy process (background process that constantly looks for differences in the data between replicas and copies any missing data from one replica to another).
+    - If there are n replicas, every write must be confirmed by w nodes to be considered successful, and we must query at least r nodes for each read, as long as w + r > n, we expect to get an up-to-date value when reading, because at least one of the r nodes we’re reading from must be up-to-date.
+However, there're still edge cases when stale values are return:
+      - Using a sloppy quorum.
+      - Two writes happen concurrently, or with read.
+      - A node carrying a failed value.
+    - For multi-datacenter operation, some implementation of leaderless replication keeps all communication between clients and database nodes local to one datacenter, so n describes the number of replicas within one datacenter.
+Cross-datacenter replication works similarly to multi-leader replication.
+    - Handling concurrent write conflicts:
+      - Last write wins: attach a timestamp to each write, pick the biggest timestamp as the most ‘recent’, and discard any writes with a lower timestamp.
+      - Version vectors:
+        - For a singple replica, the algorithm works as follow:
+          - A server maintains a version number for every key, increments the version number every time that key is written, and stores the new version number along with the value written.
+          - A client must read a key before writing.
+When a client writes a key, it must include the version number from the prior read, and it must merge together all values that it received in the prior read.
+          - When the server receives a write with a particular version number, it can overwrite all values with that version number or below but it must keep all values with a higher version number.
+        - For multiple replicas:
+          - We need to use a version number per replica as well as per key.
+          - Each replica increments its own version number when processing a write, and also keeps track of the version numbers it has seen from all of the other replicas.
 - Partitioning.
 - Transactions.
 - The trouble with distributed systems